 Biography

 Participated in various international exhibitions, art events & artist residencies in the UK, Scotland, Japan, Malaysia, Hungary.
-Locally, she has curated and organised a number of solo & group exhibitions including Contemporary Ceramics, 4 Elements, Clay.Sound, Sky Island & Materiality.
+In Singapore, she has curated and organised a number of solo & group exhibitions including Contemporary Ceramics, 4 Elements, Clay.Sound, Sky Island & Materiality.

 In addition to studio practice, Cai Jun is also committed to arts education.
-She is under the Ministry of Education (MOE) Instructor Registration, Art & Music Instructor Scheme (AMIS) and National Arts Council-Arts Education Programme (NAC-AEP) Art Educator, with over 19 years of experience.
-Specialising in art education for children with special needs and children's art education.
-She has taught at NAFA Junior Art Department (2008-2010), nurturing young talents.
+She is under the Ministry of Education (MOE) Instructor Registration, Art & Music Instructor Scheme (AMIS) and National Arts Council - Arts Education Programme (NAC - AEP) Art Educator, with over 20 years of experience.
+She has taught at her alma mater, NAFA Junior Art Department (2008 - 2010), nurturing young talents.

 Between 2019 to 2021, she worked as an Art Coordinator in the Programme Development department at a Senior Healthcare organization.
 Working with their in-house Art Therapist, they curated and facilitated art programmes designed to enhance the psychosocial and emotional well-being of seniors.